 - It’s bursting with nutrients – Açaí berries are an excellent source of fiber, amino acids, and antioxidants.
 You’ll also find healthy fatty acids—omegas 3, 6, and 9—in every spoonful.

-- It’s organic – Of course, not all Açaí is guaranteed to be organic—but ours is.
+- It’s organic – Of course, not all Açaí is organic—but ours is.
 All of our Açaí is certified organic and GMO-free.

 - It’s delightful – With all the upsides of Açaí, we’d encourage people to eat it even if it wasn’t delicious.
 But here’s the thing: it is.
 The flavor profile of the Açaí berry is earthy and slightly tart, with notes of dark chocolate and red wine tucked under a blanket of mixed berries.